 However, enforcement of this law away from the cities like Kabul is inconsistent and ineffective.
 Even if authorities arrest the abuser for threatening a woman, few resources exist to help her.
 In Afghanistan there are only 14 women’s resource centers, based mostly in the cities.
 Once a woman has lived away from the watchful and protective eyes of the family, she can be shunned and exiled from the community.
 She is left with nowhere to go.

-When a society believes that women are not entitled to education, and the punishment for seeking education is violence, the only solution is to systematically change that belief.
+When a society believes that women are not entitled to education, and the punishment for seeking education is more violence against women, the only solution is to systematically change that belief.
 CAI believes the only way to achieve a societal shift is through equal access to quality education.

 “In some areas when the men don’t have education they don’t let the daughters or sister or wives to go to school because they don’t have the idea that education is important,” says Wakil.